Swayam4717/communication_support/docs/DEMO_CHECKLIST.md

 4. Open the installed Android child app.
 5. Select Child Device and join the same room.
 6. From Parent Mode, create a question with answer options.
+7. Optional: set the Speech sentence pattern, such as `I want {option}` or `I feel {option}`.
-7. Send the question to the child.
+8. Send the question to the child.
-8. Confirm the native Android overlay appears on the child phone.
+9. Confirm the native Android overlay appears on the child phone.
-9. Tap Open message on the overlay.
+10. Tap Open message on the overlay.
-10. Confirm the child choice screen opens.
+11. Confirm the child choice screen opens.

 ## Child Tap-To-Answer Flow